Abraham Frères

 Parcel receipt cards addressed to Abraham Frères

 Below are parcel cards addressed to Abraham Frères between 1916 and 1917.
-Collecting these packet cards helps better understand Abraham Frères' business, as the cards often detail the types of products they imported.
+These packet cards helps better understand Abraham Frères' business, as the cards often detail the types of products they imported.
 Because parcel cards have only been found for the years 1916/1917, it is assumed that shipping merchandise via postal packages to Constantinople from Germany and neighboring countries (Austria, Hungaria) was a short-term solution that allowed the business to continue to operate during the war years.
 I assume that before and after WW1, merchandises were shipped in larger quantities and with more efficient transit routes.
 For this reason, these parcel card only provide a glimpse of the business during the worst of the war years.
 They are however the only sources of information that remain, and as such are invaluable to help understand Abraham Frères' business.

 Almost all parcel cards, except for one, list the weight of the package as 5kg (11 pounds), suggesting that this was the maximum weight that could be sent by parcel post.
 Multiple cards for shipments from the same company at the same date have surfaced, demonstrating that orders were broken down into multiple 5kg packages.
 The products that were shipped ranged from iron padlocks to envelopes, ink and rivets, and it's not clear how many packets one order could contain.